SimiaCryptus/intellij-aicoder/docs/action_documentation.md

 - **Documentation Actions**
     - `DocAction`: Select a code block and activate this action to generate and insert documentation above the selected block.
-    - `DocumentationCompilerAction`: Select files or folders in your project, trigger this action, and specify output settings to compile documentation.
+    - `GenerateDocumentationAction`: Select files or folders in your project, trigger this action, and specify output settings to compile documentation.
 - **Code Comments Actions**
     - `CommentsAction`: Highlight a code block and activate this action to automatically add comments explaining the